-A Chapter 13 Bankruptcy does everything a Chapter 7 does – only better.
+A Chapter 13 Bankruptcy does everything Chapter 7 does — only better.
 First, Chapter 13 has more tools to deal with a wider variety of problems that Chapter 7 doesn’t solve.
-Filing a Chapter 13 also ensures a mortgage gets caught up over time.
+Filing a Chapter 13 also ensures a mortgage or car gets caught up over time.
 In addition, filing a Chapter 13 bankruptcy is appropriate if you don’t yet qualify for Chapter 7.
-Or, perhaps you have another Chapter 7 from less than eight years ago.
-If this sounds like your situation, I invite you to continue reading to learn what you need to know about filing your Chapter 13 Bankruptcy in Louisville, Kentucky.
+You can only file one Chapter 7 every 8 years so if it has not been 8 years Chapter 13 is often your only choice.
+If this sounds like your situation, I invite you to continue reading to learn what you need to know about some of the Chapter 13 Bankruptcy benefits.

 Chapter 13 Bankruptcy Benefits

 With a Chapter 13 bankruptcy, there are special benefits and tools that you don’t get with Chapter 7.
 Below is a list of some of the possible benefits you may expect with Chapter 13.

 - Your credit recovers more quickly in Chapter 13 than Chapter 7.
 You can purchase a home in Chapter 13 after paying on time for at least a year.
 Some of my clients have achieved a 720 FICO score while they were still in Chapter 13.
 If you file a Chapter 7 you must wait 2 years after that discharge to obtain a home.

 - A Chapter 13 essentially works similarly to a consolidation loan.
 Some debts like a mortgage may be paid outside the plan directly by the debtor.
 But primarily Chapter 13 consolidates the debts into one payment.